-It stays on your credit report for up to 10 years.
+Bankruptcy stays on your credit report for up to 10 years

 Your bankruptcy will remain on your credit report for up to 10 years from the date of discharge.
-While the impact it will lessen over time, it will undoubtedly be a factor in any financial or career move that requires checking your credit.
+While the impact will lessen over time, it can play a factor in any financial moves that require credit inquiries.

-While bankruptcy can be a solution in certain circumstances, it doesn’t fix what led to the problem.
-You could repeat your mistakes and end up looking to file a second time.
+While bankruptcy can be a solution in certain circumstances, it doesn’t fix what led to the problem in the first place.
+Without a solid plan in place, you could repeat your mistakes and end up needing to file bankruptcy a second time.